Tim---/more-psp-docs/soc/ht-bridge.md

 ## Description

-The registers layout seems to indicate that 62 slots are available in the SysHub bridge, although only 15 are used by the PSP.
+The registers layout seems to indicate that 62 slots are available in the HT bridge, although only 15 are used by the PSP.

 The slot `i` is controlled via `slots[i]`, `array_a[i]`, `array_b[i]`.